This

 says Yes-and-Yes,* claiming that

-teaching general metacognitive strategies
+methods for teaching general

-is easy to learn and easy to implement with training that "can be done in
+metacognitive strategies are easy to learn and easy to implement with

-a day," fits into any curriculum, works at any age level, lets teachers
+training that "can be done in a day," [with strategies that] fit into any curriculum, work at any age level, let teachers choose to

-customized scaling. [* These claims are made in the
+scaling. [* These claims are made in the book, and during an

 general strategies and specific strategies: Teachers can use only general strategies (e.g. those of Cohen, or SRL ,...) or combine